Goûter Hut: Climbing routes to and from the hut

 The Goûter hut can in summer time be reached in about five hours by a hike and a scramble from the station of the Nid d'Aigle, terminus of the Tramway du Mont Blanc (TMB) at 2372m altitude.
 From there a path trodden by the multitude of aspiring climbers leads to the edge of the Tête Rousse Glacier with its namesake refuge (3,167 m).
-From there the dangerous Grand Couloir has to be crossed, where the scramble on the ridge alongside the couloir begins, which is highly exposed to stonefall.
+From there the dangerous Grand Couloir has to be crossed, where the scramble on the ridge alongside the couloir begins.

 The refuge is mainly used by alpinist parties to climb Mont Blanc by its modern normal route on the French side.
 In good weather conditions it takes about five hours between the refuge and the summit, via the Dôme du Goûter and the Bosses Ridge, then another five hours to descend all the way back again to the Nid d'Aigle station.

 Booking the refuge (online) and confirming 3 days before arrival is mandatory for all climbers.